-Danny Masters is a guitarist based out of Denver Colorado and has been performing professionally since 1981in various bands and as a solo classical guitarist throughout the United States, Canada and Europe.
+Danny Masters is a guitarist based from Denver Colorado and currently residing in South West Florida.
+He has been performing professionally since 1981in various bands and as a solo classical guitarist throughout the United States, Canada and Europe.
 He has released 10 albums/CDs in the original rock, blues and classical genres and has also performed with a number of jazz groups.

 His recordings have been aired on radio stations around the world.
 His “Electric Babylon” cd released in 1997 helped garner attention to his electric guitar virtuosity in Europe and the rest of the world in guitar magazines including Guitar World in the U.S. The follow up cds “Til the Moon Goes Away” released in 2000 was strongly blues and jazz based music of mostly original songs but also a sprinkling of covers by Jimi Hendrix, Albert King, T Bone Walker and Thelonious Monk.
 And then in 2006 he returned to high energy, virtuosic guitar songs with “Keepers of The Time” which featured a fan favorite neo-classical guitar extravaganza

 “Vienna” an unstated tribute to Mozart and Beethoven, as well as a time tested hit “Misery’s Saloon”.
 The former is a bluesy rocker akin to one of Danny’s favorite bands, Led Zeppelin.

 In 2010 Danny released a solo classical guitar cd “Cancion” to mass and critical acclaim.
 It features masterpieces from South America, Spain and Germany as well as his own original composition, a four movement piece entitled “Suite Africa."

 Aside from performing, he has been a sought after as a teacher both privately and at the University level since 1981.